 Potential Side Effects

-They are part of the nightshade family and contain solanine, a toxic metabolite that can lead to digestive upset and toxicity.
-Keep in mind that solanine is only in unripe golden berries, so it’s important to eat them fully ripe (or dried) and consume them in moderation.
+Golden berries are part of the nightshade family and contain solanine, a toxic metabolite that can cause digestive upset and toxicity.
+Since solanine is only present in unripe golden berries, it’s important to eat them fully ripe (or dried) and in moderation.

 Where to buy golden berries

 You can find fresh golden berries in grocery stores.
 I picked up my recent pint at Trader Joe’s.
-I have also seen them from time to time at Whole Foods and Jimbos (my favorite San Diego grocery store).
-You can also buy them dried, both online and at your local grocery store.
+I have also seen them occasionally at Whole Foods and Jimbos (my favorite San Diego grocery store).
+You can also buy them dried online and at your local grocery store.
 I like organic golden berries from Nativas Naturals.

 Overhead shot of golden berry chia parfait topped with blueberries, almonds, and chamomile flowers.